boostorg/hana/README.md

 - The [cmake](cmake) directory contains additional CMake modules used by the build system.
 - The [doc](doc) directory contains configuration files needed to generate the documentation.
-Also, the [doc/gh-pages](doc/gh-pages) directory is a submodule tracking the `gh-pages` branch of the official repository at http://github.com/ldionne/hana, which contains the latest documentation.
+The `doc/gh-pages` subdirectory is automatically ignored by git; you can conveniently store a local copy of the documentation by cloning the gh-pages branch into that directory, as explained above.
 - The [example](example) directory contains the source code for all the examples of both the tutorial and the reference documentation.
 - The [include](include) directory contains the library itself, which is